 16. Kiewe P, Jovanovic S, Thiel E, Korfel A "Reversible ageusia after chemotherapy with pegylated liposomal doxorubicin."
 Ann Pharmacother 38 (2004): 1212-4

-Not all side effects for Lipodox 50 may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Lipodox 50 may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Lipodox 50 (doxorubicin liposomal)

 - Drug Interactions

 - En Español